U.S. producer prices fall, signal weak inflation pressures

 But a core measure of producer inflation, which excludes food, energy and trade services, was flat.
 That could be worrisome for Federal Reserve policymakers who are expected to debate next week whether to keep a pledge that borrowing costs will stay at rock bottom for a "considerable time."

-When compared to a year earlier, that core index was up just 1.5 percent, and the annual reading has been dropping a tenth of a point each month since September.
+When compared to a year earlier, that core index was up just 1.5 percent, and that annual reading has been dropping a tenth of a point each month since September.

-Another core reading that only strips out food and energy was also flat on the month and up 1.8 percent from November 2013.
+Another core reading that only strips out food and energy was also flat on the month and up 1.8 percent year over year.

 (Reporting by Jason Lange; Editing by Andrea Ricci)